tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/2_Programming with JavaScript/README.md

 - 1.1_Introduction to Programming with JavaScript
 - 1.2_How is JavaScript used in the real world?
-- 1.3_Reset your deadline to unlock the assignments
-- 1.4_Course syllabus
+- 1.3_Course syllabus
-- 1.5_How to be successful in this course
+- 1.4_How to be successful in this course
-- 1.6_How to Position Yourself for a New Career
+- 1.5_How to Position Yourself for a New Career
-- 1.7_How to uncover job opportunities
+- 1.6_How to uncover job opportunities
-- 1.8_Setting up VS code (Optional)
+- 1.7_Setting up VS code (Optional)

 ### 2.Welcome to Programming

 - 2.1_Introduction to programming
 - 2.2_Why JavaScript?
 - 2.3_Programming in JavaScript
 - 2.4_Writing your first Javascript code
 - 2.5_Variables
-- 2.6_How to use "scrims" in this course
-- 2.7_Exercise: Declaring variables - Part 1
-- 2.8_Exercise: Declaring variables - Part 2
-- 2.9_Self review: Declaring variables
-- 2.10_Data types
+- 2.6_Data types
-- 2.11_Operators
+- 2.7_Operators
-- 2.12_Numbers
+- 2.8_Numbers
-- 2.13_Strings
+- 2.9_Strings
-- 2.14_Booleans
+- 2.10_Booleans
-- 2.15_Operators in depth - Part 1
-- 2.16_Operators in depth - Part 2
-- 2.17_Exercise: Advanced use of operators - Part 1
-- 2.18_Exercise: Advanced use of operators - Part 2
-- 2.19_Self Review - Advanced use of operators
-- 2.20_Knowledge check: Welcome to Programming
-- 2.21_JavaScript improvements
+- 2.10_JavaScript improvements
-- 2.22_Additional resources

 ### 3.Conditionals and Loops

 - 3.1_Writing statements
-- 3.1_Working with conditional statements
+- 3.2_Working with conditional statements
-- 3.1_Conditional examples
-- 3.1_Exercise: Practice conditional statements_Part 1
-- 3.1_Exercise: Practice conditional statements_Part 2
-- 3.1_Self review: Practice conditional statements
-- 3.1_Looping constructs
+- 3.3_Looping constructs
-- 3.1_For loop
+- 3.4_For loop
-- 3.1_While loop
+- 3.5_While loop
-- 3.1_Exercise: Repetitive tasks with loops
-- 3.1_Self review: Repetitive tasks with loops
-- 3.1_Nested loops
-- 3.1_Exercise: Loops and nested loops
+- 3.6_Nested loops
-- 3.1_Uses of loops
+- 3.7_Uses of loops
-- 3.1_Exercise: Working with conditionals and loops_Part 1
-- 3.1_Exercise: Working with conditionals and loops_Part 2
-- 3.1_Self review: Working with conditionals and loops
-- 3.1_Knowledge check_Conditionals and loops
-- 3.1_Module summary: Introduction to JavaScript
+- 3.8_Module summary: Introduction to JavaScript
-- 3.1_Module quiz: Introduction to JavaScript
-- 3.1_Additional resources for Conditionals and Loops

 ## Week 2: The Building Blocks of a Program

 ### 1.Arrays, Objects and Functions

 - 1.1_Functions
 - 1.2_Storing data in arrays
-- 1.3_Building and calling functions
-- 1.4_Exercise: Practicing with functions
-- 1.5_Self review: Practicing with functions
-- 1.6_Introduction to objects
+- 1.3_Introduction to objects
-- 1.7_Object Literals and the Dot Notation
-- 1.8_Object Literals and the Brackets Notation
-- 1.9_Arrays are Objects
-- 1.10_Math object cheat sheet
+- 1.4_Math object cheat sheet
-- 1.11_Math object
+- 1.5_Math object
-- 1.12_A closer look at strings
+- 1.6_A closer look at strings
-- 1.13_String cheat sheet
+- 1.7_String cheat sheet
-- 1.14_Exercise: Creating arrays
-- 1.15_Exercise: Creating objects
-- 1.16_Self review: Creating arrays and objects
-- 1.17_Object Methods
-- 1.18_Typeof
-- 1.19_Knowledge check: Arrays, Objects and Functions
-- 1.20_Additional resources
+- 1.8_Typeof

 ### 2.Error Handling
 Here you'll learn how to use objects, arrays and functions.
 In addition, you will learn about the most common built-in methods, and the difference between undefined, null and empty strings.
 And you'll explore both error handling and defensive programming.